vegaprotocol/documentation/docs/tutorials/using-data-sources.md

 ## Choosing a data source when proposing a market [WIP]
 A market proposal must specify details about the data it requires in the market creation governance proposal.
 When configuring a market's instrument, you will need to select the data source for different events depending on the product type.

+The data source needs to be able to provide the following information depending on the market type.

-Perpetuals market:
+Perpetual futures market:
+- Spot price for underlying asset in the market
 - Settlement schedule
-- ?

 Futures market:
 - Final settlement
 - Trading termination

 [WIP]
-This is done by:
+What needs to be done to define the data source depends on the market type.

+Perpetual futures:

+Futures:
 1. Defining a data source spec binding for settlement price
 2. Configuring a data source spec for settlement price values
 3. Defining a data source spec binding for trading termination